artemonster/Untrue/README.md

 Status
 ======
-This project was started just a while ago and reduction is still not working :)
+This project was started just a while ago and only delta reduction works.

 Why?
 ======